 SCOLIOSIS, SPINE, & REVISION SURGERY FOR OUR Allen TX Residents

-PATIENTS SEEKING THE BEST SCOLIOSIS & SPINE TREATMENT COME FROM Allen TX to see our doctors in Dallas, Plano & Frisco, TX
+BECAUSE PATIENTS SEEK THE BEST SCOLIOSIS & SPINE TREATMENT, THEY COME FROM Allen TX to see our doctors in Dallas, Plano & Frisco, TX

-Our specialty, Scoliosis Diagnosis, Treatment, and Care, helps a small portion of the 12 million people worldwide who suffer with spine pain.
+Overall, our specialty, Scoliosis Diagnosis, Treatment, and Care, only helps a small portion of the 12 million people worldwide who suffer from spine pain.
 Although many people possess some degree of curvature of the spine, most experience little or no discomfort.

-Adult Scoliosis is a curve of the spine.
+Firstly, adult Scoliosis is a curvature of the spine.
 In most patients, no surgery is needed; however, in patients who have an excessive curve and it compromises breathing or walking, surgery can help correct those complications.
-Also, adult Scoliosis can vary from a minor problem, where it just needs to be watched, to chronic pain and a severe deformity.
+Also, adult scoliosis can vary from a minor problem, where it just needs to be watched, to chronic pain and a severe deformity.

 PEDIATRIC SCOLIOSIS Treatment for residents of

-More often than not, children with scoliosis can be treated with a brace, but in cases where patients experience an increase in curvature and are in pain, surgery may be needed.
+More often than not, children with scoliosis can be treated with a brace.
+However, in cases where patients experience an increase in curvature and are in pain, surgery may be needed.
 For reasons unknown, girls are more prone to scoliosis in adolescence than boys.

 CONGENITAL SCOLIOSIS Treatment for residents of Allen TX

 Unfortunately, congenital scoliosis, a spinal deformity, caused by a birth defect, produces a sideways curvature of the spine.
 For example, the spine may rotate or twist, pulling the ribs along with it to form a curve, often causing a hump.